fyj97/2026spring-bigdata-pose-detection/README.md

+# Please update the video filename to your recorded video, run the pose detection, and submit the required files to Canvas.

-# YOLO pose annotation and visualization
+## YOLO pose annotation and visualization

 Multi-person COCO-17 keypoint detection on images or video with Ultralytics YOLO (YOLOv8 / YOLO11-Pose), exported as JSONL, then drawn as skeleton overlays.